bbauska/W3Cx-5of5/README.md

   alt="." />
 </p>

-And here you can see that the data that are plotted, the cosinus function, is also an array.
+<p>And here you can see that the data that are plotted, the cosinus
+function, is also an array.
 If I use the comma and I introduce a second element here.
-For example, the sinus function, and if I change the color, let&apos;s make it pink&hellip;
+For example, the sinus function, and if I change the color, let&apos;s make it pink&hellip;</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 103.
 (75) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">